thofisch/doc-api/docs/apis.md

 - How to document your API
 - **_And more..._**

-Before jumping straight into designing an API, it can be helpful to think about:
+Because REST is an architectural style and not a strict standard, it allows for a lot of flexibly.
+So before jumping straight into designing an API, it can be helpful to think about:

-- The target audience of the API (customers, third-party services, or other developers looking to take advantage of your services for their own customers)?
+- target audience (customers, third-party services, or other developers looking to take advantage of your services for their own customers).
-- The cases for integrating with the API?
+- ease of life for the consuming developers
+- use cases
-- Technologies used to integrate with the API?
+- technologies used
-- Which products/services to expose?
+- products/services to expose
-- Other services the API should/might interact with?
+- other services to interact with

+As long as the API only has one consumer, one could argue that it's entire job is to service that consumer.

+**Make it RESTful, but be pragmatic!** Aiming at a level above 2 (according to Richardson's Maturity Model) may simple be impractical.